shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 The Formed spell has max hp, PD, and MD equal to 10 plus its MP cost.

-A Formed spell requires sustaining like normal.
-It can’t be sustained while it has 0 hp or less or is not being held by a creature.
+A Formed spell requires Sustaining like normal.
+It can’t be Sustained while it has 0 hp or less or is not being held by a creature.
 You can have multiple Formed spells in existence at once.

 ### Born to Forge